shawngraham/hist3812-f22/content/syllabus/gpt3.md

 <img src="/images/illustrations/pixeltrue-web-development-1.png" align="right" width="30%"></img>
 {{< /rawhtml >}}

 Let's use AI for _good_ instead of evil.

+> (nb this is my first draft.
+When you encounter things that need more explaining, please use the Hypothesis annotation bar at right, while being logged into our HIST3812 reading group, to indicate where things are unclear for you or require deeper discussion).

 Some of you might want to explore the power of what popularly is called 'AI', but specifically, is a large-language model called GPT3.
 You may have come across this by reading sensationalist articles like 'This article was written by an AI!' or, 'Students Are Writing Essays Using AI!'